caguirre1378/Data-Analyst-Portfolio/README.md

     - Example visuals were included to communicate trends to stakeholders ->

 5. Key Findings:
-    - Ride Duration: Casual riders average significantly longer rides than members.
+- Ride Duration: Casual riders consistently take longer trips than members.
-    - Usage Timing: Casuals peak on weekends; members are consistent on weekdays (commuter pattern).
+- Usage Patterns:
+  -   Casual usage peaks on weekends, indicating recreational use.
+  -   Member usage is steady on weekdays, suggesting commuting behavior.
-    - Ride Volume: Members take more rides overall, but shorter in length.
+- Ride Volume: Members take more rides overall, but each ride tends to be shorter in duration.
-    - Seasonality: Summer months show a spike in casual usage, suggesting seasonal promotion potential.
+- Seasonality: A noticeable increase in casual ridership during summer months presents an opportunity for targeted seasonal promotions.

-    - Casual riders took longer rides on average, while members rode more often but for shorter durations.
-Weekend peaks in casual use suggest recreation, whereas weekday member usage indicates commuting.
-Summer spikes in casual rides highlight opportunities for seasonal promotions.

 **Usage Instructions:**